 Synopsys Bridge for Polaris uses Coverity for SAST scans and Black Duck for SCA scans under the hood.
 Depending on the task, you may need to pass additional SAST and SCA configurations.

-After passing sensitive access token and password information using the BRIDGE_POLARIS_ACCESSTOKEN environment variable, run Synopsys Bridge and pass the JSON file using the --input command line option.
+Pass sensitive access token information using the BRIDGE_POLARIS_ACCESSTOKEN environment variable, and run Synopsys Bridge and pass the JSON file using the --input command line option.

 Here is a command line example for Polaris:

 The above example uses the following: